johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 module.exports = clickHandler;
 ```

 Again, some of this code will look familiar.
 We define which [MongoDB collection](http://docs.mongodb.org/manual/reference/glossary/#term-collection) ([`db.collection(...)`](https://mongodb.github.io/node-mongodb-native/api-generated/db.html#collection)) we would like to use within the database.
-Collections are analagous to tables in the relational database world, and there can be multiple collections for a single database.
+Collections are analogous to tables in the relational database world, and there can be multiple collections for a single database.
 In this case, MongoDB is smart enough to create the collection for us if it doesn't already exist.
 Thanks, Mongo.

 For this application, our collection is named `clicks`.
 Afterward, we need to create a method that will retrieve the current number of clicks from the database.
-This funtionality will be contained within a `getClicks()` method of the `clickHandler` function object.
+This functionality will be contained within a `getClicks()` method of the `clickHandler` function object.

 Let's break down each line of the `getClicks` method:

 - `function (req, res)` - A request and response are arguments for this particular function.
 This is similar to other functions previously defined in this application.
 - `clicks` - the name of our database collection, which we have stored in a variable thanks to `var clicks = ...`
-- [`.findOne`](http://mongodb.github.io/node-mongodb-native/markdown-docs/queries.html#find-first-occurence-with-findone) - This is a MongoDB query that will find the first document (analgous to record or row in relational databases) that meet the query criteria.
+- [`.findOne`](http://mongodb.github.io/node-mongodb-native/markdown-docs/queries.html#find-first-occurence-with-findone) - This is a MongoDB query that will find the first document (analogous to record or row in relational databases) that meet the query criteria.
 It's possible to also use the [`find()`](http://mongodb.github.io/node-mongodb-native/markdown-docs/queries.html#making-queries-with-find) method, but our collection will only have one document, so that's not necessary.
 - `{},` - This is the query argument for the `findOne()` method.
 If we had multiple documents in our collection, we could specify certain criteria within this object to filter down the results. `{}` will return all documents (in our case, this is just 1).
 - `{ '_id': false }` - Every document in MongoDB is [automatically assigned an '_id'](http://docs.mongodb.org/manual/reference/object-id/) when inserted into a collection, unless otherwise specified.
 It's possible to specify a value or field as the '_id', but in our case we're going to leave it as is.
 This argument is known as the projection, which allows us to manipulate & exclude fields from the query results before they're passed on.
 In this case, we don't want the '_id' field to show up in our results since it's not needed.
 Due to that, the value has been set to `false` for this field.
 - `function (err, result) {` - This is the callback argument for the findOne method.
 This callback function will define what Node should do with the results once the query has finished.